macOS at the institute

-Graphical applications over SSH (X11 forwarding)
+Graphical programs over SSH

 $ ssh -X benutzername@ssh.mathematik.hu-berlin.de

-Accessing your home directory
+Mount your home directory

 Cyberduck